minio/docs/source/reference/minio-mc/mc-replicate-resync.rst

   full bucket path for which to create the replication configuration.

 - Replace the :mc-cmd:`~mc replicate add --remote-bucket` value with the ARN of the remote target.
-Use :mc-cmd:`mc admin bucket remote ls` to list all configured remote replication targets.
+Use :mc-cmd:`mc replicate ls` to list all configured remote replication targets.

 Behavior